FBibonne/Spring-Boot-Properties-Logger/README.md

 $ git clone https://github.com/FBibonne/Properties-Logger.git --depth=1 --branch=master
 $ mvn install -f Properties-Logger/pom.xml
 ```
+Now ou can also download it from [the github project packages](https://github.com/FBibonne/Properties-Logger/packages/2229078)

 2. The module module _Properties Logger_ logs its message with properties and their values
 at the info level : so its **log level must be at least INFO**.
 DEBUG (or TRACE) give (much) more